Jax Taylor’s Girlfriend Brittany Cartwright Returns To Work After Spinoff?

 Jax Taylor’s girlfriend, Brittany Cartwright, is back at SUR Restaurant after weeks of rumors regarding the completion of her and Taylor’s alleged Vanderpump Rules spinoff series.

-Following several reports about Jax Taylor’s potential new show, which will reportedly air on Bravo TV this summer, Brittany Cartwright took to Twitter, where she confirmed that she was back at the restaurant where Vanderpump Rules is filmed.
+Following several reports about Jax Taylor’s potential new show, which will reportedly air on Bravo TV this summer, Brittany Cartwright took to Twitter where she confirmed that she was back at the restaurant where Vanderpump Rules is filmed.

 “Workin hard or hardly working?” she asked fans on February 8.